AWells64/andys-excellent-design/README.md

 # Andys Excellent Design

-*This is the page of a graphic designer showcasing their work and offering their services.*
+*This is the website of a graphic designer showcasing their work and offering their services.*

+## Sass

+This page uses sass to organise and increase functionality of the css

+## Plugin Setup

 The page is using a variety of gulp plugins as detailed in the package.json.